lakshmi-sathi/avsdpll_1v8/README.md

 ![](Images/DutyCycle.png)

+Custom selection of Phase Detector and Frequency Divider circuits were made to improve stability and area/power consumption:
+* Phase Detector
+* Frequency Divider

 Instructions for simulation:
 * The required sky130nm primitives are present inside the 'Sky130_Primitives' folder and already included inside PLL.cir